brandur/sorg/content/passages-drafts/002-japan.md

 technique for protecting the growth of trees from heavy snowfall.
 Ropes are hung to lend extra support for branches and larger ones are propped up with bamboo columns.
-The extra support keeps parts of the tree upright and growing laterally when they'd otherwise bow under the weight of heavy, wet snow.
+The scaffolding keeps parts of the tree upright and growing laterally that would otherwise bow under the weight of heavy, wet snow that comes every winter.

-Yukitsuri unlocks growth that would be impossible in nature.
+Yukitsuri unlocks a form of sprawling growth that would be impossible in nature.
 It's pretty neat to look at too.

 ![Yuki-tsuri](/assets/passages/002-japan/yuki-tsuri-2@2x.jpg)